turing-machines/mentals-ai/README.md

 - Get the transcription from the video and create a table of contents;
 - Take top news from Hacker News, choose a topic and write an article on the topic with the participation of the critic and save to a file.

-> All of the above examples are located in the `agents` folder.
+All of the above examples are located in the `agents` folder.

-## ✨ Why

-Two key differences from existing agent frameworks:
-* The agent of any complexity is created in `Markdown` without using any programming language.
-But you can use Python inside the agent text if you need to;
-* This solution does not have built-in reasoning frameworks such as ReAct.
-This is the basis for building any reasoning framework you invent, including existing ones: `Tree of Thoughts`, `ReAct`, `Self-Discovery`, `Auto-CoT`, etc.

 > [!NOTE]
 > Llama3 support for providers with compatible OpenAI chat completion API.

-## 💡 Key Concepts
+## 📔 Key Concepts

 The agent file is a textual description of the agent instructions with a .gen extension.